Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-500/month grocery at 5% food inflation reaches 814/month in 10 years.
-Over the decade, total additional spend above today's pace is roughly 19,800.
-Planning household budgets with flat grocery assumption understates real-world costs significantly.
+A 500/month grocery shop at 5% annual food inflation reaches 814/month after 10 years.
+Over the same decade, the total additional spend above today's pace is roughly 19,200.
+Planning a household budget with a flat grocery line understates real costs the longer the planning horizon stretches.

 A worked example

-Try the defaults: current monthly grocery of 500, expected food inflation of 5%, years ahead of 10 years.
+Try the defaults: current monthly grocery of 500, expected food inflation of 5%, years ahead of 10.
 The tool returns 814.45.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+Adjust any input and the result updates as you type — no submit button, no reload.
+The point is to see how sensitive the projection is to small changes in the assumed inflation rate or the time horizon.

 What moves the number most